Metal Max: Success company era

 In 2005, Metal Saga was developed and published by Success for the PlayStation 2.
 The development team is a new team, while some staffs are fan of Metal Max.
 Hiroshi Miyaoka didn't join the project at the beginning, and new character designer instead of Atsuji Yamamoto.
 The game producer originally planned to port predecessors, but was declined because Success didn't hold licenses about old titles.
 Due to underestimation, the development period extended to two years and a half.
 The game was originally planned to feature 3D background with 2D characters, but for plenty of characters and overseas market release, the 3D effect was determined; this is the first 3D title of the series.
-A cheaper edition Metal Saga was released in March 2006 in Japan with minor changes.
+A cheaper edition of Metal Saga was released in March 2006 in Japan with minor changes.
 The game was released for North America in 2006 by Atlus, being the first time series released in English market.

 Also in 2006, a sequel titled Metal Saga: Season of Steel was released in Japan for the Nintendo DS, which followed the story of Metal Max protagonist's son.
 Hiroshi Miyaoka designed the game again.
 The game featured 2D screen, and control with touch screen as a new attempt.
-Metal Saga Mobile, aka Metal Saga: the Melody of Linkage, was released for Japanese cellphone with 2 MByte capacity in July 2007; and then released for another cellphone brand.
+Metal Saga Mobile, aka Metal Saga: the Melody of Linkage, was released for Japanese cellphone with 2 MB capacity in July 2007 and then released for another cellphone brand.
 The fourth Metal Saga, Metal Saga: New Frontier, is a web MMORPG.
 The game is similar as online management simulation game.
 In the game, players control a "hunter company", manage hunters and vehicles, defeat wanted, and ally with other companies.
 The game was officially serviced in 2010 in Japan, and is operated in some other East Asia countries.

 Kadokawa era

 In 2008, Enterbrain approached producer with a new title, but trademark problem was found after six months.
 In April 2009, Enterbrain registered the trademark "Metal Max", and Metal Max 3 was released in July 2010 by Kadokawa Games for the Nintendo DS, 17 years since predecessor numbered title Metal Max 2 was released.
-Considered that there were many light new users, and grinding might be boring, the protagonist have a high statistics with game starting.
+Considered that there were many light new users, and grinding might be boring, the protagonist has a high statistics with game starting.
 Based on Metal Max 3 engine, Nintendo DS remake of Metal Max 2 was released in 2011 and named Metal Max 2: Reloaded.

-In June 2013, Metal Max 4: Gekkō no Diva was officially announced in Famitsu for the Nintendo 3DS.
-Like Metal Max 3, it is published by Kadokawa Shoten, and was released in November.
+Metal Max 4: Gekkō no Diva was released in November 2013 for the Nintendo 3DS.
+Like Metal Max 3, it is published by Kadokawa Shoten.

 Metal Max, Metal Max 2 and Metal Max Returns were released for the Wii Virtual Console from 2010 to 2011.

 Cygames era

-On July 28, 2022, Cygames acquired the rights to the Metal Max intellectual property.
+In July 2022, Cygames acquired the rights to the Metal Max intellectual property.